rogue0137/practice/system_design/system_design_cheatsheet.md

 caches can become stale if they don't get updated often enough viewcount is an OK stale cache; the data for that does not need to be 100% correct at all time; however, comments should always show most updated (what if someone responded to a comment that is not changed forit, but once the stale cache got updated, it's different! unacceptable)

+eviction policy: how do you get rid of stale data? ex.
+LRU cache

+load balancers can route to specific paths; ex. services

+Pubs and Subs don't really know about each other; all they know about are the Topics (which are in between the P and S) pub-subs maintain order message was received some pubsubs enable you to "rewind" to a specific message

+subscribers can filter for specific messages ex. of a pub-sub system --> "apache kafka"